Dutch East Indies: Education

 Some higher education institutions were also established.
 In 1898 the Dutch East Indies government established a school to train medical doctors, named School tot Opleiding van Inlandsche Artsen (STOVIA).
 Many STOVIA graduates later played important roles in Indonesia's national movement toward independence as well in developing medical education in Indonesia, such as Dr. Wahidin Soedirohoesodo, who established the Budi Utomo political society.
-De Technische Hoogeschool te Bandung established in 1920 by the Dutch colonial administration to meet the needs of technical resources at its colony.
-One of Technische Hogeschool graduate is Sukarno whom later would lead the Indonesian National Revolution.
+De Technische Hogeschool te Bandung was established in 1920 by the Dutch colonial administration to meet the needs of technical resources at its colony.
+One Technische Hogeschool graduate was Sukarno, whom later would lead the Indonesian National Revolution.
 In 1924, the colonial government again decided to open a new tertiary-level educational facility, the Rechts Hogeschool (RHS), to train civilian officers and servants.
 In 1927, STOVIA's status was changed to that of a full tertiary-level institution and its name was changed to Geneeskundige Hogeschool (GHS).
 The GHS occupied the same main building and used the same teaching hospital as the current Faculty of Medicine of University of Indonesia.
 The old links between the Netherlands and Indonesia are still clearly visible in such technological areas as irrigation design.
 To this day, the ideas of Dutch colonial irrigation engineers continue to exert a strong influence over Indonesian design practices.

-Moreover, the two highest-internationally ranking universities of Indonesia, the University of Indonesia est.1898 and the Bandung Institute of Technology, established in 1920, were both founded during the colonial era.
+Moreover, the two highest-internationally ranking universities of Indonesia— the University of Indonesia, established in 1898, and the Bandung Institute of Technology, established in 1920— were both founded during the colonial era.